jesse-ai/docs/docs/strategies/api.md

 ## index

 The `index` property is a counter that can be used to detect how many times the strategy has been executed.
 Imagine we're doing a loop in backtest mode, and this index is the index of that loop.
-Below examples can explain it better.
+The below examples can explain it better.

 **Return Type**: int